Rohini Nilekani: Philanthropy

+In April 2001, Nilekani founded Arghyam with a personal endowment of ₹150 crores.
 Nilekani is also a philanthropist and pledged ₹50 crores to Ashoka Trust for Research in Ecology and the Environment (ATREE).
 In December 2013, Rohini and her husband, Nandan Nilekani donated ₹50 crores to the National Council of Applied Economic Research to build a new India center at its New Delhi campus.
 In August 2013, she sold 5.77 lakh shares in Infosys to raise about ₹164 crores for philanthropic work.
 She was named as one of Asia's Heroes Of Philanthropy by Forbes Magazine in 2010 and 2014.
 She supports around 80 civil society organizations, working in climate change, gender equity, independent media, governance and the animal welfare sector.
 She won the Best Grassroots Philanthropist at Forbes India Leadership Awards in March 2022.
 She received the Philanthropist of the Year 2020-21 Award from the Associated Chambers of Commerce and Industry of India (ASSOCHAM).